soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ## Getting started

-To access your investigations, as an Office 365 global administrator or security administrator, go to the Office 365 Security & Compliance Center ([https://protection.office.com](https://protection.office.com)) and sign in.
+To access your investigations, as an Office 365 global administrator or security administrator, do one of the following:

+- Go to the Office 365 Security & Compliance Center ([https://protection.office.com](https://protection.office.com)) and sign in.
 Then, in the left navigation, go to **Threat management** > **Investigations**.

+    or

-Alternately, visit the Threat management dashboard (In the Security & Compliance Center, go to **Threat management** > **Dashboard**).
+- Visit the Threat management dashboard (In the Security & Compliance Center, go to **Threat management** > **Dashboard**).

 ![AIR widgets](media/air-widgets.png)